 In the event that either party breaches any obligation under this Agreement or toward a third party, delays or interferes with the other party in the performance of this Agreement, it shall be liable to the other party for any reasonable direct damages sustained by the other party, but neither party shall be liable to the other party for any consequential damage or indirect damage, such as loss of profit.
 In the event a third party commences any proceeding for which a party hereto intends to claim indemnity, such party shall promptly notify the other party and allow suitable participation in all stages of the proceeding and settlement thereof.
 Failure to promptly notify or allow equitable participation by the other party shall reduce the right of indemnity by the extent of actual resultant prejudice.

-It is specifically understood and agreed by the Parties hereto that the Buyer shall be solely responsible for observance of any restriction against importation of the Goods, including antidumping order, imposed by any federal or local authority in Indonesia and shall defend and save harmless the Seller from any liabilities and obligations under the restriction or any claims arising out of the infringement of the restriction.
+It is specifically understood and agreed by the Parties hereto that the Buyer shall be solely responsible for observance of any restriction against importation of the Goods, including antidumping order, imposed by any federal or local authority in Indonesia and shall defend and save harmless the Seller and Supplier from any liabilities and obligations under the restriction or any claims arising out of the infringement of the restriction.

+It is specifically understood and agreed by the Parties hereto that the Vendor’s sole liability is limited to this Agreement and by supplying the Goods under this Agreement, the Vendor shall not become or be considered to become a party of the Master Contract and/or its amendment between the Buyer and the Supplier, nor any project that is executed by Buyer with any third party, and there are no obligations under such agreement/contract or project that are applicable to the Vendor.
+Any breach or non-performance under such agreement/contract or project shall fully be the responsibility of the Buyer and/or Seller and/or Supplier.
+The Buyer, the Seller and the Supplier hereby release and indemnify the Vendor from any claims and/or suits brought by a third party in relation to such agreement/contract or projects (including any legal costs or fees that may occur due to such claims and/or suits).

 Article 12.
 Taxes/Duties, Contingent Charges